kapilt/sengsum-may-2015/README.md

 Tutorials on GoLang and Docker

-# GoLang Requirements
+# GoLang Talk

-GoLang 1.4
+Based heavily on the Go Team's Talks 2014/taste of go and 2012/tutorial and is licensed under the same terms (BSD).

-Note GoLang slides based heavily on upstream golang community slides.
+Requirements - GoLang 1.4

-# Docker Requirements
+# Docker Talk

-Docker 1.6
+Requirements - Docker 1.6